CrateOrg/neuman/README.md

 Will be overwritten after same bot restart.

 **Storage for instances: /dev/shm/neuman/**
-The INSTANCE_DIR folder Will be reset after reboot!
+The INSTANCE_DIR folder Will be reset after OS reboot!

 **Keyboard layout: /etc/default/keyboard**
-Determine source hosts keyboard layout.
+Is read to determine source hosts keyboard layout.
-BETA: Some layouts are not supported.
-See autotype(1) for more information.

 ## EXAMPLES